danielnoo/danielnoo/README.md

 - 🔭 I’m currently working on a blogging site built with React and a website for the Toronto Gay Basketball Association also built with React

-- 🌱 I’m currently learning Firebase, React, paired-programming
+- 🌱 I’m currently learning Testing with Jest in React and Node

 - 👯 I’m looking to collaborate on Projects, Tech Articles